asmaier/ImmoSpider/Readme.md

 # Intro
 Finding a good flat which is near to your work place and is also near to e.g. the kindergarden/school of your kids, your favorite park etc. can be very difficult.
-Unfortunately the existing search engines in Germany for apartments like Immoscout, Immowelt, Immonet don't support computing the travel time for an apartment to some destinations.
+Unfortunately the existing search engines in Germany for apartments like Immoscout, Immowelt, Immonet don't support computing the travel time for an apartment to several destinations.
 Here I want to show you how to use Immospider to do that.
 ## Immospider
 Immospider is a python program that crawls the Immoscout24 website.
 It is based on ideas from